 “The first to plead his case seems just, until another comes and examines him.”

 If there is one subject batted around perennially in church circles, it is the age-old controversy between Calvinism and Arminianism.
 At some point this boondoggle enters the awareness of the average “new believer” as almost a rite of passage.
-Online, in religious circles, and across the fruited plain; one can observe an on-going religious gun battle between hardened Calvinists or Arminians and believers just coming into awareness of this theological debacle: thinking they have to shoulder defending the faith…which in their awareness is either Calvinistic or Arminian.
+Online, in religious circles, and across the fruited plain, one can observe an on-going religious gun battle between hardened Calvinists or Arminians and believers just coming into awareness of this theological debacle: thinking they have to shoulder defending the faith…which in their awareness is either Calvinistic or Arminian.

 The basis of this age-old argument started in the early 1500s.
 In 1517, a Monk, by the name of Martin Luther, emerged on the world stage by nailing a thesis of 95 points on the door of a chapel in Wittenberg, Germany.
-Amongst other things, his theses contested the selling of indulgences (a pardoning for certain types of sins in the Catholic view).
-Luther’s thesis also dealt with other issues such purgatory, the essence of faith, corruption in the Church of Rome, the essence of repentance, and access of the believer to God—instead of through clergy.
+Among other things, his thesis contested the selling of indulgences (a pardoning for certain types of sins in the Catholic view).
+Luther’s thesis also dealt with other issues such as purgatory, the essence of faith, corruption in the Church of Rome, the essence of repentance, and access of the believer to God—instead of through clergy.
 Luther became the lynch pin of what has been thought of as The Reformation, a time where Protestantism became an identifiable movement offering a way of belief in contrast to Catholicism.

-Calvin, sought to establish his personal version of Protestantism—what became known as the Reformed tradition—by setting up shop in Geneva.
-Prior he’d been thrown out of other towns, exiled, when he’d run amok with city leaders.
+Calvin sought to establish his personal version of Protestantism—what became known as the Reformed tradition—by setting up shop in Geneva.
+Prior, he’d been thrown out of other towns, exiled, when he’d run amok with city leaders.
 Calvin eventually found acceptance among Geneva’s elites.
 There he developed a rigid code of living and moral standards.

 He codified these notions in a landmark work titled The Institutes of the Christian Religion, first published in 1536.
-Though not in political office, Calvin became the puppet master over most those who were in political positions in Geneva, Switzerland.
+Though not in political office, Calvin became the puppet master over most of those who were in political positions in Geneva, Switzerland.
 He pulled their strings.
 Whatever he deemed right became the official position in Geneva, with few exceptions.
 Calvin sought to build a “Christian society.”
-So, ambitious was Calvin in his effort that he oversaw the religious murder of some 58 people, on top of countless jailings, tortures, and even exiles in order to establish his social order.
+So ambitious was Calvin in his effort that he oversaw the religious murder of some 58 people, on top of countless jailings, tortures, and even exiles in order to establish his social order.

 Calvin wrote like a maniac.
 His magnum opus, Institutes of the Christian Religion is nearly 1000 pages, handwritten by quill and ink: no small feat I grant you.
-Combined with teaching, administration and meddling in civil affairs, Calvin nearly killed himself between putting quill to parchment along with his prodigious teaching regimen.
+Combined with teaching, administration and meddling in civil affairs, Calvin nearly killed himself between putting quill to parchment and his prodigious teaching regimen.
 His thinking and ideals spread into the Low Countries, as well as France, Spain, and England.

 In 1582, a fellow named Jacob Arminius enters the burgeoning vistas of Protestantism.
 He was originally a student of Calvin’s teaching.
 He studied in Geneva under the tutelage of Theodore Beza: Calvin’s successor.
 Within a few years Arminius questioned Calvin’s view of predestination through his own sermons and writing.
-By the time Arminius was perhaps 27 he was squarely against Calvin’s teaching.
+By the time Arminius was perhaps 27 years old, he was squarely against Calvin’s teaching.
 His study of Romans galvanized his opposing view.